rlucas11/GSOEP-Disability/README.md

 GSOEP-Disability
 ================

 This goal of this project is to clarify the discrepancies between two papers that examine the effect of disability on life satisfaction using longitudinal data from the GSOEP.
-Specifically, I test whether differnt analytic strategies (Fixed Effects Models versus Multilevel modeling) are responsible for these discrepancies.
+Specifically, I test whether different analytic strategies (fixed effects models versus multilevel modeling) are responsible for these discrepancies.

 ## Functions